SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/java/java-microservice.html.md

 > **Important**: The **Microservice hosting** feature must be activated on your tenant, otherwise your request will return an error message like "security/Forbidden, access is denied".
 This feature is not assigned to tenants by default, so trial accounts won't have it.
 You shall write an email to [support@cumulocity.com](mailto:support@cumulocity.com) so they can assist you with the activation.
 Note that this is a paid feature.

 It is also possible to upload the ZIP file directly on your tenant.
-Load the Administration application and navigate to **Application** > **Own applications** and click on the **Add application** button.
-On the pop-up menu, click on **Upload microservice**.
+In the Administration application, navigate to **Applications** > **Own applications**, click **Add application** and select **Upload microservice** from the options list.

 ![Upload microservice](/guides/images/microservices-sdk/admin-microservice-upload.png)

-Locate the ZIP file of your microservice application and click on **Subscribe** to the microservice afterwards.
+Locate the ZIP file of your microservice application and click **Subscribe** to subscribe the microservice afterwards.

 ![Subscribe microservice](/guides/images/microservices-sdk/admin-microservice-subscribe-up.png)